MaxDreger92/OrchestratorArchive/importing/README.md

 ## Importing
-The importing module is an API module, providing the data ingestion functionality, comprising the following endpoints:
+The importing module is an API module providing the data ingestion functionality, comprising the following endpoints:

 ### label-extract
 - Handle storage of user data file